1. Introduction

 4.2.1. attestedCredentialData

-If you would like to persist as String
+If you would like to persist as String, use Base64UrlUtil to convert from byte[] to base64url String.

 AttestedCredentialDataConverter attestedCredentialDataConverter = new AttestedCredentialDataConverter(objectConverter);